aruizca/docker-confluence-for-testing/README.md

 That repo contains also the setting to configure it inside Confluence.

+## Running isolated confluence versions with its own database

+Docker compose allows to run the same docker services defined in a compose file in different isolated layers: https://docs.docker.com/compose/#multiple-isolated-environments-on-a-single-host

+This way, we can start up a confluence version (ie: 7.15.0) with postgres 9.6, configure with desired data, stop containers and then start up another confluence version, ie 7.13.2 with its own postgres 9.6.
+Each container have a different name and data will be stored separately from each other.
+In order to be used, the ISOLATED parameter has to be set.
+Otherwise, the containers will be replaced.
+Examples steps:
+- run `./scripts/run-confluence-container-no-setup.sh 7.15.0`
+- configure everything on localhost:8090
+- stop all 7.15.0 containers: `./scripts/stop-confluence.sh 7.15.0`
+- run another confluence: `./scripts/run-confluence-container-no-setup.sh 7.13.2`
+- configure everything on localhost:8090

+Now you can switch between one confluence keeping its data isolated.

+NOTE: Running different version of confluence/databases at the same time is (still) not supported.
+Some changes regarding port binding is required.

 ## Troubleshooting

 ### After setting up Confluence everything is slow